Lessons

 "Yes, Yes it is.
 However, when one's profession involves regularly facing death, one is entitled to the amenities that one might otherwise view as extravagant indulgences."

 "My dear rodent.
 In the interest of decorum, may I suggest that you refrain from further interrogation until you have consumed that...that..thing.
-I will happily pontificate upon the principle just named on the condition that you say nothing and attempt to digest quietly."
+I will happily pontificate upon the principle just named on the condition that you say nothing and

 As the elf assembled his lunch he said "You ask about the need to save up vs. gratifying one's desire's for the finer things.
 Since this veil of tears that we call life often requires an either/or choice, one is essentially confronted with a balancing act.
 I noted in passing, that our diminutive armorer was telling the tale of his first encounter with our silent swordsman.
 As I recall, the story ends with two crippled Sams crawling from a scene of destruction.
 Now, since that is obviously not their condition today and it would be illogical to assume that they were capable of earning creds in their debilitated condition, one must assume that they had enough put by for cybernetic and bionic compensation for their injuries.
 That should be a primary tenet of all neophyte denizens of the shadow world.
 The first thing one must invest in is one's future.
 Whether that means putting by enough for cyberparts or" revealing his Doc Wagon Super Platinum wrist monitor, "insuring ones survival in another way, the runner who scants his future, has scarcely any future at all."